-Dr. Kevin Eberle-Noel is an active performer, teacher, and researcher currently residing in Las Vegas, Nevada.
+Dr. Kevin Eberle-Noel is an active performer, teacher, musicologist, and arts administrator currently residing in Las Vegas, Nevada.
 Dr. Eberle-Noel is a frequent guest musician with the Las Vegas Philharmonic.
 Previously, Dr. Eberle-Noel has held positions with the Redlands Symphony, Scottsdale Arts Orchestra, Riverside (CA) Lyric Opera, and Inland Valley Symphony and Opera.

 Dr. Eberle-Noel has degrees from the University of Redlands and the University of Nevada, Las Vegas where he studied with Dr. Carolyn Beck and Dr. Janis McKay, respectively.
 Dr. Eberle-Noel, the first student to receive the terminal degree in bassoon from UNLV, completed a psychosexual analysis of Poulenc’s Trio for oboe, bassoon, and piano as his doctoral document.

 An advocate for new music, Dr. Eberle-Noel has been involved with the commission and performance of several works from composers such as Jonathan Ellson, Natalie Moller, and Bill Douglas, among others, most notably giving the premiere performance of Natalie Moller’s Translations in 2012.